adknowledgeportal/data-models/README.md

 The main branch of this repo is protected, so you cannot push changes to main.
 To make changes to the data model:
 1. Create a new branch in this repo and give it an informative name.
 The schema-convert workflow will not work from a private fork.
 2. On that branch, make and commit any changes.
-You can do this by cloning the repo locally or by using a Github codespace ([more info](#developing-in-a-codespace)).
+You can do this by cloning the repo locally or by [using a Github codespace](#developing-in-a-codespace).
 Please write informative commit messages in case we need to track down data model inconsistencies or introduced bugs.
 3. Open a pull request and request review from someone else on the AD DCC team.
-The Github Action described [below](#automation) will run as soon as you open the PR.
+The Github Action described in [Automation](#automation) will run as soon as you open the PR.
 If this action fails, something about the data model csv could not be converted to a json-ld and should be investigated.
 If this action passes, the PR can be merged with one approving review.
 4. After the PR is merged, delete your branch.

 ### Editing attributes by module: